Investment Management

 - Independent professional referrals from our vetted network

-- Charitable giving planning — DAF, appreciated stock, QCDs
+- Charitable giving planning — Donor Advised Funds (DAF), appreciated stock, Qualified Charitable Distributions (QCDs)

 - Charitable giving location analysis (which asset, which vehicle)